RHElements/rhelements.github.io/docs/create-a-rhelement/step-3.md

 </body></html>
 ```

-In our `/test/index.html` file we've included the web component polyfill and `wct-browser-legacy/browser.js`.
-The reason for `wct-browser-legacy/browser.js` is that, by default, Web Component Tester is looking for our web components to be loaded from a `bower_components` directory and since our web components are installed via npm and served from a `node_modules` directory, we need to use `wct-browser-legacy` (Reference to the [Node support section of the Web Component Tester README](https://github.com/Polymer/web-component-tester#node-support)).
+We've included the web component polyfill and `wct-browser-legacy/browser.js` in the `/test/index.html` file.
+We need `wct-browser-legacy/browser.js` because Web Component Tester looks for web components loaded from a `bower_components` directory.
+However, our web components are installed via npm and served from a `node_modules` directory, meaning that we're required to use `wct-browser-legacy` (Reference to the [Node support section of the Web Component Tester README](https://github.com/Polymer/web-component-tester#node-support)).

-The setup for our `/test/rh-cool-element_test.html` file is pretty basic too.
-I've added four stubs for the functionality that we need to test.
+The setup for `/test/rh-cool-element_test.html` is pretty simple.

+We'll add four stubs for the functionality we need to test:

 ```
 <!DOCTYPE html>